ValKiriann/Social-Network-POC/README.md

 # Social-Network-POC

 A small social network for dog lovers.
-Just a quick POC of an API qith Express and NodeJs
+Just a quick POC of an API with Express and NodeJs

 ## Requirements